CloudI/CloudI/src/external/cloudi_x_elli/README.md

 [license badge]: https://img.shields.io/badge/license-MIT-blue.svg

 Elli is a webserver you can run inside your Erlang application to expose an HTTP API.
-Elli is a aimed exclusively at building high-throughput, low-latency HTTP APIs.
+Elli is aimed exclusively at building high-throughput, low-latency HTTP APIs.
 If robustness and performance is more important than general purpose features, then `elli` might be for you.
 If you find yourself digging into the implementation of a